LighghtEeloo/lala-lang/Proposal.md

 ## Binder Space and Value Space

-We use different separators for the two spaces. `;` acts upon the binder space, standing for a pulse of computation. an operation that don't show effect by returning value, and a reusable piece of code; while `,` acts upon the value space, standing for conjunction and product of values, and construction or destruction of things.
+We use different separators for the two spaces. `;` acts upon the binder space, standing for a pulse of computation. an operation that don't show effect by returning value, and a reusable piece of code; while `,` acts upon the value space, standing for conjunction and product of values, and construction or deconstruction of things.

 // Todo..